ggnohc/RoboND-Kinematics-Project/writeup_template.md

 * Use Inverse Position Kinematics to calculate **Theta1, 2 and 3**.
-  * Since the KR210 satisfies the design of having spherical wrist with the common point of intersection being the joint 5 (J5) being the wrist center (WC), we can simplify the calculation for Theta1, 2 and 3 by figuring out the relationship between base frame and WC (Xc, Yc and Zc)
+  * Since the kuka arm KR210 satisfies the design of having spherical wrist with the common point of intersection, joint 5 (J5) being the wrist center (WC), we can simplify the calculation for Theta1, 2 and 3 by figuring out the relationship between base frame and WC (Xc, Yc and Zc)

   * The WC can be obtained from formula below:
     ![inverse-kinematics][inverse-kinematics]

     ![WC formula][WC]

     where Px, Py, Pz = end-effector (EE) a.k.a gripper (G) positions; WCx, WCy, WCz = wrist positions;